eastmaels/steemblog.github.io/_posts/account/deanliu/2018-09-28_suggestion-for-busy-and-partiko-remove-your-upvote-when-posting-option.md

 - - -

-This page is synchronized from the post: [Suggestion for Busy and Partiko - Remove your 'Upvote when posting' option](https://steemit.com/@deanliu/suggestion-for-busy-and-partiko-remove-your-upvote-when-posting-option)
+This page is synchronized from the post: ['Suggestion for Busy and Partiko - Remove your ''Upvote when posting'' option'](https://steemit.com/@deanliu/suggestion-for-busy-and-partiko-remove-your-upvote-when-posting-option)